The African American Museum in

-Welcome to the African American Museum in Philadelphia, the first institution built by a major United States city to house and interpret the life and work of African Americans.
-Our doors are open for your enjoyment and enlightenment six days a week.
-Visit us and experience the richness and vibrancy of African American heritage and culture come alive in four magnificent exhibition galleries filled with exciting history and fascinating art.
+The African American Museum in Philadelphia is the first institution built by a major United States city to house and interpret the life and work of African Americans.
+Our doors are open for your enjoyment and enlightenment.
+Visit us and experience the richness and vibrancy of African American heritage and culture come alive in four magnificent exhibition galleries filled with exciting history and fascinating art. |

 |